mpusz/wg21-papers/src/3045R2_quantities_and_units_library.md

 - `length` takes the base dimension to indicate that we are creating a base quantity that will serve as a root for a tree of quantities of the same kind,
-- `width` and following quantities are branches and leaves of this tree with the parent always provided as the argument to `quantity_spec` class template,
+- `width` and following quantities are branches and leaves of this tree with the parent always provided as the first argument to `quantity_spec` class template,
 - `breadth` is an alias name for the same quantity as `width`.

 Please note that some quantities may be specified by [@ISO80000] as vector or tensor quantities